austinmccalley/Stock-Finder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I created this project to easily query the IEX Cloud database of stock information for my own use.
-I orginally started by looking for packages that already offered this and there was none that was updated.
+I originally started by looking for packages that already offered this and there was none that was updated.
 I then created this package to allow for a much more streamlined approach to do this.

 ### Built With